quicwg/base-drafts/draft-ietf-quic-transport.md

 response can or should be taken on the data already received is an application- specific issue.
 It will often be the case that upon receipt of a RST_STREAM on a bidirectional stream, an endpoint will choose to stop sending data to the peer on that stream.
-In this case, it SHOULD send a FIN or RST_STREAM for that stream to close the peer's receive stream state.
+If so, it SHOULD send a FIN or RST_STREAM for that stream to close the peer's receive stream state.
+Alternatively an endpoint can choose to continue sending data in its own direction.
 If the sender of a RST_STREAM wishes to explicitly state that no future data will be processed, that endpoint MAY send a STOP_SENDING frame at the same time.

 ## Data Limit Increments {#fc-credit}